rahmed31/POS-Tagger/README.md

 # POS-Tagger
-This repository details the creation of a Part-of-Speech tagger using a trigram hidden Markov model and the Viterbi algorithm to predict word tags in a word sequence.
+This repository details the creation of a Part-of-Speech tagger using a trigram hidden Markov model (HMM) and the Viterbi algorithm to predict word tags in a word sequence.
+It is trained and evaluated on a real-world text called the Brown corpus, which contains approximately 1 million words from 500 texts across 15 different genres.
+The Brown corpus was compiled by Henry Kučera and W. Nelson Francis at Brown University in Rhode Island and was published in the United States in 1961.
+For more information regarding the history of the Brown corpus, [click here](https://en.wikipedia.org/wiki/Brown_Corpus).

+To view a subset of the Brown Corpus and how it is annotated, [click here](http://fid.cl/courses/nlp/hw/ca_train.txt).

+To view the original manual and tagset used in the Brown Corpus, [click here](http://korpus.uib.no/icame/manuals/BROWN/INDEX.HTM).

 # What is Part-of-Speech Tagging?